 JANNA LEVIN is a professor of physics and astronomy at Barnard College of Columbia University.
 Her scientific research concerns the Early Universe, Chaos, and Black Holes.
 Her second book – a novel, A Madman Dreams of Turing Machines—won the PEN/Bingham Fellowship for Writers that "honors an exceptionally talented fiction writer whose debut work...represents distinguished literary achievement..."
 It was also a runner-up for the PEN/Hemingway award for "a distinguished book of first fiction."
 She is the author of How the Universe Got Its Spots: Diary of a Finite Time in a Finite Space, and most recently, Black Hole Blues and Other Songs from Outer Space.
 She was recently named a Guggenheim Fellow.

-JANNA LEVIN is a Professor of Physics and Astronomy at Barnard College of Columbia University.
-She received a BA in physics and astronomy with a concentration in philosophy from Barnard, a PhD from MIT in the Center for Theoretical Physics, and subsequently worked at the Canadian Institute for Theoretical Astrophysics (CITA) and the Center for Particle Astrophysics (CfPA) at the University of California, Berkeley before moving to England.
-There she held an Advanced Fellowship at the University of Cambridge in the Department of Applied Mathematics and Theoretical Physics (DAMTP).
+She holds a BA in Physics and Astronomy from Barnard College with a concentration in Philosophy, and a PhD from MIT in Physics.
+She has worked at the Center for Particle Astrophysics (CfPA) at the University of California, Berkeley before moving to the UK where she worked at Cambridge University in the Department of Applied Mathematics and Theoretical Physics (DAMTP).
 Just before returning to New York, she was the first scientist-in-residence at the Ruskin School of Fine Art and Drawing at Oxford with an award from the National Endowment for Science, Technology, and Arts (NESTA).
 She has written for many artists and appeared on several radio and television programs.